XieConnect/SecureMA/README.md

 ## To-Do ##
-- Speed-up optimization
+- Parallel evaluation of circuits

 ## Copyright & License ##
-TBD
+Refer to the LICENSE and authors.

 ## Authors
-- Wei Xie
+- Wei Xie  (XieConnect@gmail.com)